jsdelivrbot/react-barter-app/README.md

-# react-barter-app
+# ReduxSimpleStarter

-react app for bartering
+a react bartering app